“To Boldly Go Where No One Has Gone Before” is Thought to Have Been Inspired by a Line from a White House Pamphlet on Space

 - Malcolm McDowell, who played Soran, is the uncle of the doctor on Star Trek, Deeps Space Nine (Alexander Siddig).

 - When Whoopi Golberg first learned they were making a new Star Trek series, she wrote to the creators and asked if she could have a part because she had been a huge fan of Star Trek since she was a little girl.
-She particularly was enamored with the character of Uhura, who was the first main character of any TV series to be black.
-Goldberg even stated when she first saw the character of Uhura on the show, she yelled ”Momma!
+She particularly was enamored with the character of Uhura, who was one of the first African Americans to star as a main character on network television.
+Goldberg even stated when she first saw the character of Uhura on the show, she yelled “Momma!
 There’s a black lady on TV, and she ain’t no maid!”
 The producers initially ignored Goldberg’s request, as they didn’t think she was serious in wanting a recurring role on the show, but when they learned she was serious, they wrote the character Guinan for her.

 - Ronald McNair, the second black person to go to space also was apparently significantly impacted by the character of Uhura.
 McNair’s brother, Carl, once stated that his brother, who died in the Challenger explosion, was inspired to become an astronaut because of it.
 He stated: “Now, Star Trek showed the future where there were black folk and white folk working together.
 I just looked at it as science fiction, ’cause that wasn’t going to happen, really.’
 But Ronald saw it as science possibility.
 He came up during a time when there was Neil Armstrong and all of those guys; so how was a colored boy from South Carolina – wearing glasses, never flew a plane – how was he gonna become an astronaut?
 But Ron was one who didn’t accept societal norms as being his norm, you know?
 That was for other people.
 And he got to be aboard his own Starship Enterprise.”